 1854: Rebellion of goldminers at the Eureka Stockade, Ballarat, Victoria

-On 1 December 1854, miners, disgruntled with the way the colonial government had been administering the goldfields, built a stockade at the Eureka diggings near Ballarat, Victoria and swore allegiance to the Southern Cross flag.
+On 30 November 1854, miners from the Victorian town of Ballarat, disgruntled with the way the colonial government had been administering the goldfields, swore allegiance to the Southern Cross flag at Bakery Hill and built a stockade at the nearby Eureka diggings.

 Early on the morning of Sunday 3 December, when the stockade was only lightly guarded, government troops attacked.
-Twenty-two diggers and five soldiers were killed.
+At least 22 diggers and six soldiers were killed.

 Eureka is a significant event in the development of Australia's representational structures and attitudes towards democracy and egalitarianism.